Honcho: Use Cases

 “Give me my morning briefing.”

-The assistant calls get_digest to pull your personalized feed—entries from your favorited authors, sources, hosts, and saved searches—then summarizes them by topic.
+The copilot pulls your personalized digest—entries from your favorited authors, sources, hosts, and saved searches—then summarizes them by topic.
+Your digest is shaped entirely by your favorites, so it gets more useful the more you follow.

 Research a topic across your feeds